web_0326.jpg

 Sterling Law Building

 The Sterling Law Building, the primary building of the Law School, occupies one city block at the heart of Yale University in downtown New Haven.
-Constructed from 1929–31, Yale Law School was modeled on the English Inns of Court.
+Constructed from 1929–31, Yale Law School was modeled after the spirit and atmosphere of the English Inns of Court.
 The Law School is built in the Collegiate Gothic style and is designed by James Gamble Rogers, the architect of other major buildings at Yale including many of the residential colleges and Sterling Memorial Library.

 It is embellished inside and out with stone sculptures, wood carvings, and stained glass medallions that focus on symbols of law and justice.
 These include the main characters in legal dramas (judges, lawyers, defendants, etc.), scenes of adjudication and punishment, famous legal figures from cultures around the world (ranging from King Solomon and Confucius to Charlemagne), and famous legal scholars.